ITC-CRIB/fairly/docs/package/installation.rst

 Installation
 ########################

 *fairly* is a Python package that provides functionality for the core tasks of preparing, uploading and downloading datasets from research data repositories.
-The package currently provides integration with `Zenodo <https://zenodo.org/>`_ and Figshare repositories such as `4TU.ReseachData <https://data.4tu.nl/>`_
+The package currently provides integration with `Invenio <https://inveniosoftware.org/>`_ and Figshare repositories.

 Installing using pip
 ========================